 Welcome to TCAPS Montessori

-TCAPS Montessori at Glenn Loomis is located just minutes from vibrant downtown Traverse City.
-It is one of 12 elementary schools in the Traverse City Area Public Schools (TCAPS) district and is one of only a few public Montessori programs offered in the state of Michigan.
+TCAPS Montessori is located just minutes from vibrant downtown Traverse City.
+It is one of 11 elementary schools in the Traverse City Area Public Schools (TCAPS) district and is one of only a few public Montessori programs offered in the state of Michigan.

-TCAPS Montessori offers three levels of programming: toddler, primary, and elementary which is broken into lower elementary and upper elementary based on age.
-The toddler program is open to children 18-36 months, the primary program is for ages 3-5, lower elementary is for ages 6-9 and upper elementary is for ages 9-12.
+TCAPS Montessori offers four levels of programming: toddler, primary, elementary and middle school.
+The toddler program is open to children 18-36 months, the primary program is for preschoolers 3-5 and kindergartners, lower elementary is for grades 1st – 3rd, upper elementary is for grades 4th – 6th and adolescent is for grades 7th-8th.
 A typical Montessori classroom is filled with varying age groups.
 This allows the children to form communities where the older children share their knowledge with the younger children.

 In Montessori, modifications to the program are made to meet the needs of every individual student regardless of their level of ability or learning style.
 All TCAPS Montessori programs follow the philosophy of Maria Montessori, which emphasizes a child-centered environment that develops character, skills, and independent learning.